 If shared as a main, enjoy with a Tomato Cucumber and Onion Salad, or Greek Orzo Pasta Salad.
 As a side, share with a pureed soup like this Red Pepper Tomato Soup or Tuscan Tomato Chickpea Soup.
 As an appetizer, enjoy simply with Greek Yogurt Sauce (on recipe card).
-If sharing as part of a meze platter, Olive Tapenade and Easy Artichoke Hummus make for a lovely pairing.
+If sharing as part of a meze platter, Olive Tapenade, Green Olive Tapenade or Easy Artichoke Hummus make a lovely pairing.

 How Long Will Spanakopita Keep in the Fridge?

 This Feta Triangles Recipe will last in the fridge for up to three days.
 Reheat in the oven at 350 Fahrenheit for about 15 minutes or until warmed through.